 The Portrait of a Lady class 11 Q1: The three phases of the author’s relationship with his grandmother before lie left else country to study abroad.

-Answer: The three phases of the author’s relationship with his grandmother before he left the country to study abroad are:
+Answer: The Three phases of the author’s relationship with his grandmother are:

 The Portrait of a Lady class 11 Q2: Three reasons why the author’s grandmother was disturbed when he started going to the city school.